-ECON 305-3 Environmental Economics The study of the relationship between economic performance and policies and environmental consequences.
+ECON 305-3 Environmental Economics Economic analysis of renewable and non-renewable resources.
+The study of the relationship between economic performance and policies and environmental consequences.
 Global and BC issues are addressed.

 Prerequisites: ECON 100-3 or permission of the instructor